akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 1. Tick the products you want to mass edit via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `None` for none of the products:
   ![image](../img/dummy.png)
 1. Click on `Bulk Actions`
-1. Select the operation to be performed from the screen menu (see the list of operations on the next page)
+1. Select the operation to be performed from the screen menu
-1. According to the selected operation, the next page of configuration changes
+1. According to the selected operation, the next screen of configuration changes

 | Operations  | Step of configuration  |
 |:------------|:-----------------------|